frictionlessdata/frictionless-py/README.md

 ```

 Under the hood `tox` uses `pytest` configured in `pytest.ini`, `coverage`
 and `mock` packages.
-This packages are available only in tox envionments.
+This packages are available only in tox environments.

 ## Changelog